 Q. What are the best restaurants on Santorini?

 Selene in Pyrgos (10 minutes from Fira) is widely considered the best restaurant in Santorini and one of the top in Greece.
 Reservations are (almost) mandatory in summer and must be made at least 48 hours in advance – though I would reserve as soon as you have a date in mind.
 The restaurant also offers one and three day cooking courses for traditional Greek food.

 In Oia, for a romantic dinner with cliffside views of the caldera try Ambrosia.
-1800 is also very good (and very expensive).
+Also very good (and very expensive ) is 1800.
 Below Oia in Amoudi Bay are several excellent tavernas with great seafood fresh off the boat.
 Taverna Katina is among the best.

 Q. What are some good traditional restaurants on Santorini?

-All restaurants receive tourists but some that have a more Greek feel (and might be less expensive) are:
+All restaurants receive tourists but some that have a more Greek feel (and in some cases less expensive) are: